canonical/tdx/README.md

 1. Boot up your guest, i.e., your regular VM.

-2. Download this repository by downloading an asset file from the [releases page on GitHub](https://github.com/canonical/tdx/releases) or by cloning it at the appropriate tag.
+2. Download this repository by downloading an asset file from the [releases page on GitHub](https://github.com/canonical/tdx/releases) or by cloning the repository (at the appropriate tag/branch).

 3. Run the following script.